-In my studio practice I embrace a process that is both intuitive and deliberate.
-My work moves from paintings on canvas and works on paper to site-specific installations, objects and video.
-My intention is to invite the viewer to experience a suspended moment and also to engage in their own consciousness.
-The human-size scale of my interactions with diverse media allows the viewer to immerse oneself in the work as opposed to simply being an observer.
+In her studio practice, Pelias embraces a process that is both intuitive and deliberate.
+Her work moves from paintings on canvas and works on paper to site-specific installations, objects and video.
+Her intention is to invite the viewers to experience a suspended moment and also to engage in their own consciousness.
+The human-size scale of her interactions with diverse media allows the viewer to immerse oneself in the work as opposed to simply being an observer.

-Greek rituals and icons, the rich Afro-Caribbean culture in New Orleans, the shifting landscape of both my immediate environment, Louisiana, and of my familial home, Greece, all equally inform my work.
+Greek rituals and icons, the rich Afro-Caribbean culture in New Orleans, the shifting landscape of both her immediate environment, Louisiana, and of her familial home, Greece, all equally inform her work.

-I want to reveal the poetic moments that exist within these relationships.
-I hope to create work that is full of emotion and visual pleasure.
+Pelias wants to reveal the poetic moments that exist within and between these relationships.
+She hopes to create work that is full of emotion and visual pleasure.